rexfaq/rexfaq/README.md

 _A thousand or more questions on REX token answered by the community_ (in progress) https://rex-token.com/start

+THIS FAQ IS BEING UPDATED FOR REX 2.0

+Due to a smartcontract vulnerability that allowed investors to continuosly scrape their interest with the "scrape" function, Rex is being redeployed on (the same) blockchain, Binance Smart Chain.

+The ETA is January 2022.

 **1) What is the date of birth of Rex Token?**

 REX was deployed (and ownership renounced) on Binance Smart Chain on June 20, 2021.

+**2) When REX 2.0 is set to be deployed, its ownership renounced and its liquidity added?**

+According to the latest AMA, Rex 2.0 deployment is depending on all its codes audits.
+They are happening as of this date (12.14.2021) and there are indications that everything could be set to launch until middle to end of January 2022.

+**3) Where can I find all the frequent AMAs that are being held by the devs of Rex?**

+You can find them pinned on the telegram official group: https://t.me/newrextoken.
+Please be careful with any information published elsewhere.

+                                                           The 5555 status and its perks

 **2) How can I recover my “Club 5555” status?**